SubhaMandal/using-css/README.md

 # using-css
-matching images color with it's heading color using external css
+matching the image's color with its heading color using external CSS and using basic CSS to improve the overall visual quality of the webpage